Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

                     }
                 }
                 // Are we currently resizing ?
-                // We check if a resizing just started or stopped,
+                // We check if a resize operation just started or stopped,
                 // because in this case we'll swap between drawing black
                 // and drawing the window (or the reverse), and thus we need to
                 // redraw